sacredSatan/trenchess/README.md

 ### Reverse Pawn

 This is my favourite card, it basically reverses the direction a pawn moves in.
 The reversed pawn can no longer be promoted (since it'll never reach the opponent's back rank).
+Initially my idea was for the pawn to switch directions after it reaches its own backrank (as in, a white pawn on e, reaches e1), so essentially "promoting" it to be a regular pawn.
+But I think this version is good enough.

 ![reverse pawn in action](https://github.com/user-attachments/assets/bdafe5bc-6ccf-4799-8343-d9588c17f444)